The flat order #

 - Flat.instPartialUnifyOfDecidableEq = { unify := Flat.unify, isLUB_of_unify_eq_some := ⋯, isSome_unify_of_bddAbove := ⋯ }

-Slot compatibility, characterized: committed values must coincide; an uncommitted slot is a wildcard.
+Two slots are compatible exactly when their committed values coincide; an uncommitted slot is a wildcard.

 Non-distributivity #